yogeshak98/yogeshak98/src/content/work/314e-jeeves.md

 dateStart: "2019-07-01"
 dateEnd: "2020-10-01"
 ---
-- Implemented APIs to ingest media and process them using FFmpeg to create streamable media.
-- Transcribe media, Google Speech to Text, and index documents using Elastic Search,resulting in a better search experience.
+In my first role at the company, I implemented APIs to ingest and process media with FFmpeg for streaming.
+I also built a better search experience by transcribing media with Google Speech to Text and indexing the content with Elasticsearch.